DebeshGhorui/C-Extensions/README.md

 ---

+## 🤝 Contributing

+Pull requests, feature suggestions, and bug reports are welcome!
+Feel free to fork the repository, make improvements, and submit a pull request.
+Let's build something great together!

+---

 ## 📝 License

-This project is licensed under [MIT License].
+This project is licensed under [MIT License](LICENSE).
 Feel free to use, modify, and distribute.

 ---